 Museums

-There are a total of six museums at Suomenlinna, located at different parts of the island.
+There are a total of six museums at Suomenlinna, located in different parts of the island.
 Although each museum sells its own entry ticket, during the summer one can buy a combined ticket for all the museums.

-Although we didn’t get a chance to see all the museums, the ones that I would recommend are the Suomenlinna Museum, and the Vesikko Submarine.
+Although we didn’t get a chance to see all the museums, the ones that I would recommend are the Suomenlinna Museum and the Vesikko Submarine.

-As the name implies, the Suomenlinna Museum is the main museum of the island.
+As the name implies, the Suomenlinna Museum is the main museum on the island.
 Here you can learn about the history of the sea fortress through a short film that runs every 30 minutes.

-The Vesikko Submarine is a Finnish submarine that served in the World War II.
+The Vesikko Submarine is a Finnish submarine that served in World War II.
 Visitors can enter the submarine and tour the cramped interiors of the vessel.

 Also, if you happen to be in Helsinki during Christmas, we’d highly recommend visiting Suomenlinna.
 Unlike everything else in Helsinki, Suomenlinna remains open to tourists.
 In fact, there’s a fun Gnome Trail game that Suomenlinna around this time of the year.
-Head to their website to learn more about the Gnome Trail.

 Leave a reply